ehearty/Swadl/README.md

 * xsd.xsl - This file processes secondary grammar files associated with the wadl.
 Class definitions are injected into the document *after* wadl.xsl has finished processing.
-* js/ - Directory containing jquery library...and future home of the controller library.
 * application.wadl/ - Directory containing the grammar file associated with test.wadl.
 Only for test purposes.
 * test.wadl - Sample hello world wadl file with associated grammar.
 This wadl